-- Shoes must by worn at all times. - Hats and hoodies may be worn at any time during the school day as long as they follow the same code as all other apparel regarding censorship of words, alcohol, or other inappropriate messaging. - Clothing and school supplies which depict vulgarity, explicit sexual conduct, advertise alcoholic beverage, controlled substances, or are deemed offensive as determined by administration, will not be allowed. - Inappropriately short shorts are not allowed. - Pants which hang down below the belt-line are inappropriate. - Shirts which expose bare shoulders, cleavage, navel or abdomen are inappropriate. - Undergarments may not be showing along with what undergarments are intended to cover. - Clothing considered nightwear, i.e. pajamas, including but not limited to slippers, lounge wear, nightshirts, and pajama pants will not be allowed. - Students will adhere to the rules for Dress and Appearance when representing the school as part of a school sponsored activity.
-These activities include, but are not limited to concerts, competitions, banquets, trips, and fundraisers whether held on or off school grounds.

-- Acceptable attire for physical education participation for grades 7-12: Tennis shoes, a t-shirt or sweatshirt, shorts or workout pants must be worn by students during physical education classes.
+- Shoes must be worn at all times. - Hats may be worn at any time during the school day as long as they follow the same code as all other apparel regarding censorship of words, alcohol, or other inappropriate messaging. - Hoodies (sweatshirt hoods) will not be permitted to cover the head and ears.
+Hooded sweatshirts are permitted but the hood must remain down. - Clothing and school supplies which depict vulgarity, explicit sexual conduct, advertise alcoholic beverages, controlled substances, or are deemed offensive as determined by administration, will not be allowed. - Inappropriately short shorts are not allowed. - Pants which hang down below the belt-line are inappropriate. - Shirts which expose bare shoulders, cleavage, navel or abdomen are inappropriate. - Undergarments may not be showing along with what undergarments are intended to cover. - Clothing considered nightwear, i.e. pajamas, including but not limited to slippers, lounge wear, nightshirts, and pajama pants will not be allowed. - Students will adhere to the rules for Dress and Appearance when representing the school as part of a school sponsored activity.
+These activities include, but are not limited to concerts, competitions, banquets, trips, and fundraisers whether held on or off school grounds. - Acceptable attire for physical education participation for grades 7-12: Tennis shoes, a t-shirt or sweatshirt, shorts or workout pants must be worn by students during physical education classes.
 Exceptions to this dress may be made for activities such as snowshoeing where weather may be a factor.
 Shoes must follow the same guidelines as above. - Administration has the right to make final determinations and/or enforce any dress code violations that may arise at any time.
 Students will be asked to change.